Android-for-Python/Android-for-Python-Users/README.md

 ## Specifying a Service

-We assign the service a name, and associate this with script file name in `buildozer.spec`. *The service name must be a valid Java class name.* In the sample below `the_service.py` is the name of the script, and `Worker` is the name we give the service.
+We assign the service a name, and associate this with script file name in `buildozer.spec`. *The service name must be a valid Java class name.
+The first character and no other character must be upper case.* In the sample below `the_service.py` is the name of the script, and `Worker` is the name we give the service.

 ```
 # (list) List of service to declare